PremKumar135/PremKumar/README.md

 **`Algorithm:`** MobileNet for Face Detection, ResNet for Gender Detection.

 ##### **Responsibility:**
-* The task here is, predict the gender of the user and predicting the age of the user the verification during the KYC process.
+* The task here is, predict the gender and age of the user to verify during the KYC process.
 * Collected dataset from various resources for both the application and received from client as well.
 * Implemented different techniques to counter the imbalanced dataset as the data was imbalanced.
 * Used multi-threading techniques to run both the model and deployed the model in the production on-prem devices in the bank.

 ### **Project 8: Stencil Number Extraction**
 ---
-> **This project focussed on extracting the stencil numbers in the tires of an automobile.**
+> **This project focused on extracting the stencil numbers in the tires of an automobile.**

 ![stencil_number](nazim-zafri-4dNGik9Itfg-unsplash.jpg)
 Photo by <a href="https://unsplash.com/@nazimzafri?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Nazim Zafri</a> on <a href="https://unsplash.com/s/photos/tyre?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>